elfenlaid/tga/site/posts/elixir-tips-1.md

 from p in Post, where: p.published_at > ago(3, "month")
 ```

-Full list of supported intervals: year, month, week, day, hour,
+Complete list of supported intervals: year, month, week, day, hour,
-minute, second, millisecond and microsecond.
+minute, second, millisecond, and microsecond.

-It definitely should save couple of keystrokes
-which in turn makes requests easier to grasp.
+It definitely should save a couple of keystrokes which in turn makes requests easier to grasp.

 ## Interpolation in docs

 Nobody likes outdated documentation.
-One trick to keep docs up to date is
-to reduce amount of copy pasting with docs interpolation:
+One trick to keep docs up to date is to reduce the amount of copy-pasting with docs interpolation:

 ```elixir
 defmodule HTTPClient do